jsoverson/rcl/README.md

 ## Stripping these logs out

-Iog delegates to grunt-strip (originally part of this project) to strip out the logging from your deployable project.
+Erl delegates to grunt-strip (originally part of this project) to strip out the logging from your deployable project.
 This ensures your final product does not retain any bloat from development and doesn't unnecessarily expose any extra intent behind your logic.